 The provision of a service is dependent on the young person continuing to qualify for the service.

-Services to an unaccompanied young person may be withdrawn, for example, where another adult wishes to assume Parental Responsibility and this is considered appropriate.
+Services to an unaccompanied child migrant may be withdrawn, for example, where another adult wishes to assume Parental Responsibility and this is assessed as appropriate.

-Planning prior to a young persons 18th birthday will be based around short-term achievable goals whilst entitlement to remain in the UK is being determined.
+Planning may have to be based around short-term achievable goals whilst entitlement to remain in the UK is being determined.
 For the majority of unaccompanied children who do not have permanent immigration status, transition planning should initially take a dual or triple planning perspective, which, over time should be refined as the young person's immigration status is resolved.
 Planning cannot pre-empt the outcome of any immigration decision and may be based on:

 - A transitional plan during the period of uncertainty when the care leaver is in the UK without permanent immigration status;

-- A longer-term perspective plan should the care leaver be granted long-term permission to stay in the UK (for example through the grant of Refugee Status); and
+- A longer-term perspective plan should the care leaver be granted long-term permission to stay in the UK (for example through the granting of Refugee Status); and

 - A return to their country of origin at any appropriate point or at the end of the immigration consideration process, should that be necessary because the care leaver decides to leave the UK or is required to do so.